 Of course, it’s not all about the multiplayer.
 Splatoon 3 will offer players a brand new single-player story mode too.
-Called Return of the Mammalians, this mode takes place in a location known as Alterna and will see players “take control of Agent 3 and fight against the evil Octarian army alongside the New Squidbeak Splatoon”.
+Called Return of the Mammalians, this mode takes place in a location known as Alterna, seeing players “take control of Agent 3 and fight against the evil Octarian army alongside the New Squidbeak Splatoon”.

-There’s much about the story mode that remains a mystery but Nintendo revealed in a Squid Research Lab post last year that the campaign, as hinted by its title, will see the return of Mammals, long believed extinct in the world of Splatoon.
+Much of this story mode remains a mystery.
+However, Nintendo revealed in a Squid Research Lab post (opens in new tab) last year that the campaign, as hinted by its title, will see the return of Mammals, long believed extinct in the world of Splatoon.

-It’ll be up to the player as Agent 3 alongside their “trusty little Smallfry buddy” to investigate why some Octarian soldiers are growing fur and what it might have to do with a mysterious substance called “Fuzzy Ink” which Inklings don’t react to at all well.
+It’ll be up to the player as Agent 3 alongside their “trusty little Smallfry buddy” to investigate why some Octarian soldiers are growing furm and what it might have to do with a mysterious substance called “Fuzzy Ink” which Inklings don’t react well towards.